School anxiety – developmental readiness for school and how you can help

 Strengthening the Nervous System

 We were strengthening her nervous system from the ground up, laying the foundations for all later learning.
-As such, we were addressing the underlying factors contributing to her anxiety that had made it difficult for her to be in a classroom.
+As such, we were addressing the underlying factors contributing to her school anxiety that had made it difficult for her to be in a classroom.
 After three years of homeschooling she was more than ready to return to school and successfully completed her final six years of high school.

 Since 2005 I have since been bringing this program to children in my local area and have seen many positive results.
 Many of these children have come with diagnoses such as ADHD, Dyslexia and Autism.
 Assessments show that despite the diagnosis, there were underlying commonalities that could be addressed by recapitulating early movement patterns.
 This strengthens the nervous system, building pathways in the brain to support learning.